actions/actions-runner-controller/README.md

 spec:
   scaleTargetRef:
     name: example-runner-deployment
+    # Uncomment the below in case the target is not RunnerDeployment but RunnerSet
+    #kind: RunnerSet
   scheduledOverrides:
   # Override minReplicas to 0 only between 0am sat to 0am mon
   - startTime: "2021-05-01T00:00:00+09:00"